PlayStation 4 system software

 The PlayStation 4 system software is the updatable firmware and operating system of the PlayStation 4.
 The operating system is Orbis OS, based on FreeBSD 9.

 Technology

 System

 The native operating system of the PlayStation 4 is Orbis OS, which is a fork of FreeBSD version 9.0 which was released on January 12, 2012.
 The software development kit (SDK) is based on LLVM and Clang, which Sony has chosen due to its conformant C and C++ front-ends, C++11 support, compiler optimization and diagnostics.
-Besides the kernel and related components, other components included and worth mentioning are Cairo, Lua, Mono, OpenSSL, WebKit, and the Pixman rendering library.
-Many of these are open-source software, although the PlayStation 4 is not an open console.
+Besides the kernel and related components, other components include Cairo, Lua, Mono, OpenSSL, WebKit, and the Pixman rendering library.
+Many of these are open-source software.

 GNM

 The PlayStation 4 features two graphics APIs, a low-level API named GNM and a high-level API named GNMX.
 GNMX wraps around GNM, and in turn manages the more low-level GPU details.
 For example, GNMX has a feature called Constant Update Engine which manages GPU constants.
 This simpler API is at the cost of more direct access to the GPU's features and a significant CPU cost.
 GNM and GNMX are analogous to Direct3D 12 and Direct3D 11, respectively.